 Keir Starmer ‘restless for change’ as new Prime Minister heads to Scotland

-Sir Keir Starmer will head to Scotland tomorrow as he insisted Labour’s general election victory had delivered a “clear mandate to govern for all four corners of the United Kingdom”.
+Sir Keir Starmer is to travel to Scotland on Sunday as he insisted Labour’s general election victory had delivered a “clear mandate to govern for all four corners of the United Kingdom”.

 The new Prime Minister told journalists in Downing Street: “I am restless for change and I think and hope that what you’ve already seen demonstrates that.”